kaushiksooradambusa/sample.microservices.12factorapp/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

+This GitHub repository contains an example of a Twelve-Factor application.
+This is the corresponding sample to the post on [WASDev](https://developer.ibm.com/wasdev/) titled [Creating a 12-factor application with WAS Liberty](https://developer.ibm.com/wasdev/docs/creating-a-12-factor-application-with-was-liberty/).
+It is a very simple application that was created to examine the characteristics of a Twelve-Factor application.

 A Twelve-Factor application, as defined by [12factor.net](http://www.12factor.net), has characteristics that are ideal for developing individual microservices.
 To summarize briefly, a twelve-factor application:

 1. is stored in a single codebase, tracked in a version control system: one codebase, many deployments.